PaperPrototype/Intro-Coding-and-Computers/README.md

 # Intro to Coding and Computers
 An intro to coding and how computer's work

-For beginners and intermediate programmers seaking a deeper understanding of how computers work, AKA Computer Science
+For beginners and intermediate programmers seeking a deeper understanding of how computers work, AKA Computer Science

 # Layout